 The compost bin is the best place for avocado peels.
 The only problem is that avocado peels are tough and hard.
 You mustn’t expect them to break down quickly.
 It’s quite likely that you will find fragments of avocado peels show up in the finished compost.

-So, what can you do to make the best of avocado peels and let’s not forget the pit.
+So, what can you do to make the best of avocado peels in compost and let’s not forget the pit.

 1.Cut the peel into small pieces

-Yes, you can you put avocado peels in compost but to prepare it for the compost heap you need to pulverize it completely.
-It seems to take a long time to break down due to its tough and woody structure.
+Yes, you can put avocado peels in compost but to prepare it for the compost heap you need to pulverize it completely.
+Avocado peels seem to take a long time to break down due to its tough and woody structure.
 If you don’t want to do that, then the second best thing is to cut it into small pieces using a sharp knife.

 2. Mix it in

 If you find that you have a significant amount of avocado peels to dispose of, remember to mix it into the compost.
 If you cut it into small pieces, this should be easy to do.
 Just make a layer of it over the top of the compost heap and stir it into the surface.
 This will mean that when you come to take it out, there won’t be a layer that hasn’t broken down.

 This won’t be a problem if you put it into a compost tumbler.
 Here it will become mixed thoroughly whatever you do.
 Feeding chopped avocado peels to the Rolypig composter would be the same as feeding any other kitchen-waste.
 By the time it reaches the door at the rear, you probably won’t find it.